Normal People is about shifting power dynamics, not love

-- How friends (Peggy, namely) can fuck over your romantic relationships, or be models for good ones, or be there for you, or be there for you only sometimes.
+- How friends (Peggy, namely) can really mess with your romantic relationships, or be models for good ones, or be there for you, or be there for you only sometimes.

 - How societal expectations and norms, both real and perceived, can positively and negatively affect romantic relationships and friendships.

 Not all relationships are as on and off and up and down and painstakingly uncommunicative as Marianne and Connell’s relationship.
 But I think all people and all relationships struggle with some of the same things that Marianne and Connell struggle with, at least at some point in time.

 I’ve heard some people say that the writing in Normal People is either not good or just mediocre.
 I mean, it’s not like lush prose or anything, but I think Normal People is really well-written.
 More specifically, I think Rooney’s writing style emphasizes and adds to the story she is telling.
 I think sometimes her writing can seem disjointed or vanilla or incomplete, but I think that just illustrates the bad communication between Marianne and Connell and other characters, the way they don’t quite click in the moment or how they say what they think the other person wants to hear instead of what they actually mean.
 Rooney’s writing also reflects how Marianne and Connell are both unreliable narrators – the writing isn’t inconsistent, it’s just that often, Marianne’s and Connell’s perspectives about the world around them and how other people perceive them are fundamentally unreliable.